Muay Thai at Chiangmai Boxing Stadium

 I had a great time, and although I'm not someone that is really into fighting-sports, I'm definitely coming back to see more Muay Thai if I have the chance!
 Thanks for PM Tours for setting up an amazing experience!

-Chiangmai Boxing stadium has fights on every Monday, Thursday, Friday and Saturday.
+Chiangmai Boxing stadium has fights on every night except on Sunday.
 Tickets are available at PM Tours.
 Please contact us for more information and booking.

 Blog post by Frederik Voute